 Except as noted, classroom sessions take place either at our Willoughby or Fairview Park locations.
 Locally conducted open-water training dives generally take place at White Star Quarry.

 Weeknight classroom sessions typically run from 6:00 until 9:00, followed by a weekend of open water training.
-Upcoming dates include:
+Call for upcoming course dates.

 Please Note: While we make every effort to ensure that the information appearing on our website is accurate and up-to-date, it is your responsibility to call Just Add Water at least 24 hours in advance to confirm date, time and meeting place.